5 Best Meats to Smoke on Your Smoker + Awesome Recipes

 This is a lightly used muscle in the cow, so what you get is a naturally tender cut of beef.
 When buying, go with a bone-in cut.
 You’ll get a more flavorful result with the “cowboy cut” (keepin’ that bone in pardner).

 Take a look at the preparation technique used at Randy’s Favorites.
 As Randy says, with the red smoke coloring and bacon-ish flavors, you really can’t produce a better steak.

 The above three smoked beef highlights are by no means the only dishes you should try.
 There are countless other cuts and recipes to try.
-Favorites include: Tri-tip, Beef Tenderloin, Corned beef, Pastrami, Prime Rib, Strip steak, and Round Steaks.
+Favorites include: Tri-tip, Beef Tenderloin, Delicious Corned beef, Pastrami, Prime Rib, Strip steak, and Round Steaks.
 All darn good meat cuts for smoking.